karmaniverous/entity-manager-demo/.stan/system/stan.todo.md

   - Marked `hashKey` and `rangeKey` as string literals (`as const`) in src/entity-manager/entityManager.ts to prevent widening to `string` in the captured config.
 This fixes TS2769/TS2345 on addKeys/getPrimaryKey/putItems.

+- Cleanup: remove unused types
+  - Deleted the unused `MyConfigMap` interface and its imports in src/entity-manager/entityManager.ts (config is values-/schemas-first now).
+  - Removed unused type aliases `EmailSchema` and `UserSchema` in schemas.ts.